top of page

 The second half of class session each week is set aside to share your 300 words and to receive feedback.
 All instructor feedback on writing exercises is given live in class.

 The Foundational Readings, Contemplative Reading Practices, and 300-Word Contemplative/Creative Writing Assignments support your experiments in writing spiritual autobiography.
-Think of this class like creative rich soil for seeding connections and projects that will bloom well beyond the course itself, including in projects that mix or bend genre.
+Think of this training like creative rich soil for seeding connections and projects that will bloom well beyond the course itself, including in projects that mix or bend genre.

 This class is both reading and writing intensive.
 There is a 6-person limit in each cohort to foster maximum engagement of each participant’s writing experience and learning process with the readings.
 A 6-person limit also allows for each person to share weekly from their writing assignments.